trustedlogin/docs/docs/Client/security.md

 ## Capabilities {#capabilities}

-When creating a support user in TrustedLogin, it's not possible to assign these capabilities to the generated users:
+When creating a support user in TrustedLogin using the default `clone_role=true` configuration, it's not possible to assign these capabilities to the generated users:

 - `create_users`
 - `delete_users`